jdrch/Hardware/README.md

 This repository is intended to be a list of my machines, their components, roles, and what runs on them.

+## Release Versioning System

+*A*.*B*.*C*.*D*, where:

+* *A* = New hardware added or previously installed hardware removed, e.g. new laptop acquired or desktop sold
+* *B* = Layout change of currently installed hardware, e.g. HDD moved from Computer1 to Computer2
+* *C* = New software added or previously installed software removed, e.g. New backup software not previously run on any other machine added, or previously present software removed so that it no longer runs on any of my machines
+* *D* = Layout change of currently installed software, e.g. Pi-hole moved from Computer1 to Computer2

 ## General Principles

 * OSes, firmwares/BIOSes, and apps are on the latest stable release at the very least and patched very aggressively